 There are other considerations, too, such as whether the VPN service keeps logs or not and whether it supports P2P or not.
 You'll only need the latter if you're using a video streaming service that relies on peer-to-peer file sharing.
 Most don't.

-Last, but not least, is whether there's an app available for your chosen VPN service on the Fire TV or not.
-It's much more convenient if there is, but since the Fire TV Stick and Fire TV boxes are based on Android you can 'side-load' the Android app version of a VPN service, such as NordVPN.
+As mentioned, the obvious thing to look for is whether there's an app available for your chosen VPN service on the Fire TV or not.
+It's much more convenient if there is, but since the Fire TV Stick and Fire TV boxes are based on Android you can 'side-load' the Android app version of a VPN service.

-Just note that Android apps are designed for phones, not TV use, so it is easiest and most convenient to use an app from the Fire TV's app store.
+Just note that Android apps are designed for phones, not TV use, so it is easiest and most convenient to use an app that you can get from the Fire TV's app store.

 For a long time NordVPN has been our favourite VPN service.
 But for Fire TV owners it wasn't the best choice for the simple reason that there was no Amazon app, which meant you had to faff about side-loading the Android app if you already had a Nord account and wanted to use it on your Firestick.

 Fortunately, that's now fixed and you'll find the NordVPN app when you search for VPN in the app store on your Firestick.
 It's based on the Android app and uses OpenVPN, but the interface is tailored for TV use.

 NordVPN has a huge number of servers (>5000) in over 60 countries and allows you to watch Netflix US, among many streaming services, thanks to its Smart Play feature that automatically picks the most appropriate server for you.
 As you'd expect you can save your favourites for quicker connections.